-If a Noteholder does not provide redemption instructions by the maturity date, the Notes are automatically rolled over for the same term as the maturing investment at the then prevailing interest rate for that term (except in certain circumstances as noted below).
+If a Noteholder does not provide redemption instructions by the maturity date, the Notes are automatically rolled over for the same term as the maturing investment at the then prevailing interest rate for that term.

 As part of the Company's design and distribution policy, an experienced Company representative will engage directly with each potential investor (either in person or by phone) and ask a series of questions in order for the Company to understand, at a high level, whether the potential investor may be within the target market for the Notes.
 The same process will be followed for existing Noteholders subject to a rollover, unless they have been through this process within the last 12 months, in which case the Company will rely on the existing investor information.